Masters of Evil: Ultron's Masters of Evil

 The second version, organized by Ultron-5 in his Crimson Cowl disguise, consisted of Black Knight (Dane Whitman), Klaw, Melter, and Whirlwind.
-Radioactive Man was also added to the group after being sprung from the group.
-The Dane Whitman version of Black Knight received the invitation in Nathan Garrett mailbox as Ultron-5 was unaware that Nathan is dead.
-Whitman joined as a spy.
-Ultron-5 also captured Edwin Jarvis and used him as a proxy Crimson Cowl as they make their way towards Avengers Mansion.
-Learning of Ultron-5's plot, Black Knight headed out to try to warn the Avengers only for Ultron-5 to figure out what Black Knight was up to.
-The Masters of Evil attacked Black Knight as he sent Aragorn in an attempt to continue warning the Avengers of the Masters of Evil as Hawkeye saw it.
-When opening a channel, the Masters of Evil made a false claim that the fake Crimson Cowl is a robot and that Jarvis was the real Crimson Cowl.
+Radioactive Man is also added to the group after being sprung from the group.
+The Dane Whitman version of Black Knight receives an invitation in Nathan Garrett's mailbox, as Ultron-5 was unaware that Garrett had died.
+Whitman decides to join the group as a spy.
+Ultron-5 also captures Edwin Jarvis and used him as a proxy.
+Learning of Ultron-5's plot, Black Knight attempts to warn the Avengers, only for Ultron-5 to learn of his plan.
 The Avengers were taken captive by the Masters of Evil.
-Hank Pym's Goliath form broke free only to be hit by knockout gas.
-With the Avengers as their prisoners and placed in a hydrogen bomb, the Masters of Evil blackmailed New York City into begging for the Avengers to be spared.
-Jarvis escaped and helped Black Knight rescue the Avengers while exposing Ultron-5 has the real Crimson Cowl.
+However, Jarvis escapes and helps Black Knight rescue the Avengers while exposing Ultron-5 has Crimson Cowl.
 The Masters of Evil are defeated by the Avengers, but Ultron-5 escapes.

-During Holloween in Rutland, Vermont, Klaw later took over the Masters of Evil in a plot to kidnap the scientist T.W.
-Erwin at the Halloween parade.
-The Avengers were also present at the Halloween parade.
-The Liberators led by Enchantress posing as Valkyrie arrived and both groups were able to defeat the Masters of Evil.